parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 <h3>Gathering Sound Files</h3>

 You can use whatever sound files you want – that's the beauty!
-Personally, I like using the [Cornell Guide to Bird Sounds](https://www.macaulaylibrary.org/product/the-cornell-guide-to-bird-sounds-us-and-canada/) as a starting point which can then be supplemented with sounds from [Xeno-Canto](https://xeno-canto.org/) and my own personal stash.
+Personally, I like using the [Cornell Guide to Bird Sounds](https://www.macaulaylibrary.org/product/the-cornell-guide-to-bird-sounds-us-and-canada/) as a starting point which you can then supplement with sounds from [Xeno-Canto](https://xeno-canto.org/) and your own personal stash.

 Once you have the sound files you want to study, copy them into a folder on your computer.